Tools

 stainless steel vs non stick pan

+The answer to whether ceramic or stainless is better is, simply, both—for different applications.
 Stainless cookware is preferred by both home and professional chefs, while ceramic has remained mostly an at-home cookware option.
-Here's why.
+Here's why we suggest having them both on hand, and not viewing them as competitors.

 Appearance

-While ceramic pots and pans may win when it comes to their unique color palette, stainless steel cookware offers a sleek, timeless aesthetic that fits in with a variety of kitchen décor.
-More importantly, stainless steel maintains its shine and luster over time, unlike ceramic, which is known to fade or discolor with age.
+Stainless steel cookware offers a sleek, timeless aesthetic that fits in with a variety of kitchen décor.
+Stainless steel maintains its shine and luster over time, and can be used and abused for decades.

 Construction and Materials